SalenaLuu/portfolio-microservice-example/README.md

     }

-add the following properties to your Eureka application.yml file.
+add the following properties to your Eureka application.yml file...

     server:
         port: 8761